Couple arrested for disrupting Delta flight to Los Angeles

-MINNEAPOLIS (AP) — Airport officials say a man and a woman disrupted a Delta Air Lines flight to Los Angeles, prompting the flight crew to return to Minneapolis-St. Paul International Airport.
+MINNEAPOLIS (AP) — A man and woman caused a disruption on a Delta Air Lines flight to Los Angeles, prompting the pilot to return the plane to Minneapolis-St. Paul International Airport, airport officials said Thursday.

-Airport spokesman Patrick Hogan says the flight took off at 6:20 p.m.
-Wednesday but returned at 7:35 p.m.
-Hogan says the flight crew reported the couple became disruptive and refused to follow instructions.
-He didn’t know the nature of the disruption.
+The flight took off at 6:20 p.m.
+Wednesday but returned at 7:35 p.m., airport spokesman Patrick Hogan said.
+The flight crew reported the couple became disruptive and refused to follow instructions, he said.
+Partial police reports released Thursday didn’t give details of the nature of the disruption.
+Airport police arrested the pair and they were questioned by police and the FBI, Hogan said.

-Airport police arrested the pair and they were questioned by police and the FBI.
+The police reports show Blake Adam Fleisig, 35, of Los Angeles, was ticketed for disorderly conduct involving brawling or fighting.
+Anna Christine Koosmann, 36, of Edina, Minnesota, was ticketed for disorderly conduct and for obstructing police.
+While police released Fleisig late Wednesday, Koosmann was taken to the Hennepin County Jail, where she was released early Thursday after posting $78 bail, the jail roster shows.
+She’s due in court Jan 13.
+The charges are all misdemeanors.

-Video shot by another passenger shows the man attacking another passenger as officers remove him.
-The woman curses as officers escort her off the plane.
+Video shot by a passenger shows Fleisig scuffling with another passenger as officers removed him from the plane and Koosmann cursing as officers escorted her off.

 Most Read Stories